 then the Investment body identity data record for the first investment body being reported

 then the Software data record

+then the Security level data record (if any)

 then the Investment account data record (if any) for the first account being reported

-then the Supplementary income account data record (if any) for the first account being reported then the Investor data record(s) belonging to that account
+then the Supplementary income account data record (if any) for the first account being reported

+then the Sale of securities data record (if any)

+then the Investor data record(s) belonging to that account or

-then the Farm management deposit account data record (if any) for the first account being reportedthen the Investor data record belonging to that account.
+the Farm management deposit account data record (if any) for the first account being reported

+then the Investor data record belonging to that account or

+the Sale of securities data record (if any)

+then the Investor data record belonging to that account.

-If the investment account is a multiple or joint account with more than one investor linked to it then the Investor data records for all of the investors linked to the account must follow immediately after the Investment account data record or the Supplementary income account data record (if any).
+If the investment account is a multiple or joint account with more than one investor linked to it then the Investor data records for all of the investors linked to the account must follow immediately after the Investment account data record (if any) or the Supplementary income account data record (if any) or the Sale of securities data record (if any).

-Other Investment account data records, Supplementary income account data records, Farm management deposit account data recordsand Investor data records in the same investment body report must follow in the same way.
+Other Investment account data records, Supplementary income account data records, Sale of securities data records, Farm management deposit account data records, and Investor data records in the same investment body report must follow in the same way.

-If only one investment body report is to be included in the file, the File total data record must follow the last Investor data record for the last Investment account data record, Farm management deposit account data record or Supplementary income account data record in the report.
+If only one investment body report is to be included in the file, the File total data record must follow the last Investor data record for the last Investment account data record, Farm management deposit account data record, Supplementary income account data record or Sale of securities data record in the report.

-If more than one investment body report is to be included in the file, another set of records that includes Investment body identity data record, Software data record, Investment account data record(s), Supplementary income account data record(s) or Farm management deposit account data record(s) and Investor data record(s) should be included in the file for each additional investment body report to be included.
+If more than one investment body report is to be included in the file, another set of records that includes Investment body identity data record, Software data record, Security level data record(s), Investment account data record(s), Supplementary income account data record(s) or Sale of securities data record(s) or Farm management deposit account data record(s) and Investor data record(s) should be included in the file for each additional investment body report to be included.